geissdoerfer/find/model/README.md

 ### Fit the scale parameter for various scenarios

-To reproduce the results shown in Figure 6 in our paper, and to generate the lookup table for the online implementation, first fit the optimized scale parameter of the geometric distribution for different combinations of charging time and n umber of nodes with
+As a basis for reproducing the results shown in Figure 6 in our paper, and to generate the lookup table for the online implementation, first fit the scale parameter of the geometric distribution for different combinations of charging time and number of nodes with

 ```
 python reproducibility/fit_scale.py -a [IP of head node] -p yourpassword -o results_scale.csv